leonsteenkamp/docker-traefik-intro/README.md

 ## Routers
-The _routers_ join the entry points to services while _middlewares_ do any modifications that might be needed inbetween.
+The _routers_ join the entry points to services while _middlewares_ do any modifications that might be needed in between.

 Two routers listen on the _websecure_ entry point with rules for two different subdomains.
 Traffic for each subdomain is forwarded to a different service and